Francis X. Clooney, S.J.

 Professor of Comparative Theology

 Francis X. Clooney, S.J., joined the Harvard Divinity School faculty in 2005, where he is the Parkman Professor of Divinity and Professor of Comparative Theology.
 After earning his doctorate in South Asian languages and civilizations (University of Chicago, 1984), he taught at Boston College for 21 years before coming to Harvard.

 His primary areas of Indological scholarship are theological commentarial writings in the Sanskrit and Tamil traditions of Hindu India.
 He is also a leading figure globally in the developing field of comparative theology, a discipline distinguished by attentiveness to the dynamics of theological learning deepened through the study of traditions other than one’s own.
 He has also written on the Jesuit missionary tradition, particularly in India, on the early Jesuit pan-Asian discourse on reincarnation, and on the dynamics of dialogue and interreligious learning in the contemporary world.

 Clooney is the author of numerous articles and books, including Thinking Ritually: Retrieving the Purva Mimamsa of Jaimini (Vienna, 1990), Theology after Vedanta: An Experiment in Comparative Theology (State University of New York Press, 1993), Beyond Compare: St. Francis de Sales and Sri Vedanta Desika on Loving Surrender to God (Georgetown University Press, 2008), The Truth, the Way, the Life: Christian Commentary on the Three Holy Mantras of the Shrivaisnava Hindus (Peeters Publishing, 2008), Comparative Theology: Deep Learning across Religious Borders (Wiley-Blackwell, 2010), and His Hiding Place Is Darkness: A Hindu-Catholic Theopoetics of Divine Absence (Stanford University Press, 2013).
 Recent books include the co-edited How to Do Comparative Theology (Fordham University Press, 2017), The Future of Hindu-Christian Studies: A Theological Inquiry (Routledge, 2017), and Learning Interreligiously: In the Text, in the World (Fortress, 2018).
-His latest book is Reading the Hindu and Christian Classics: Why and How It Matters (University of Virgina Press, 2019), based on the 2017 James W. Richard Lectures at the University of Virginia, and forthcoming is a new translation of the Hindu theologian Ramanuja’s Manual of Daily Worship (Nityagrantham), published (2020) in the International Journal of Hindu Studies.
+His latest book is Reading the Hindu and Christian Classics: Why and How It Matters (University of Virgina Press, 2019), based on the 2017 James W. Richard Lectures at the University of Virginia, and a new translation of the Hindu theologian Ramanuja’s Manual of Daily Worship (Nityagrantham), published (2020) in the International Journal of Hindu Studies.